thmslfb/react-github-finder/README.md

 This is a project to test some front-end and back-end skills

-I worked on this project to improve my knowledge of JavaScript and APIs.
+I worked on this project in order to improve my knowledge of JavaScript and APIs.
 For this first project, I used the ReactJS library and the GitHub API.
 Don't hesitate to review the project in order to improve it!

 ## Requirements 📝